boston-dynamics/spot-sdk/docs/concepts/choreography/move_reference.md

 ![](gif_images/image23.gif)

-Move the robutt (or head, or both) in a circle.
+Move the robutt, head, or both head and robutt in a circle.
 Extendable to the desired duration.

 Parameter | Effect
 --|--